 Magnesium is essential for keeping your blood sugar under control.
 Experts say the mineral can help reverse insulin resistance.
 Which means it could head off a full blown case of type 2 diabetes.

 Magnesium helps your body convert carbohydrates into fuel.
 And this in turn keeps your blood sugar numbers steady.
 But when your magnesium levels drop too low, your glucose levels can start to climb.

 In a small study, a magnesium supplement improved volunteer’s blood glucose levels an average of six percent.
 That modest improvement could be just enough to return your numbers to normal.
 And since the volunteers in the study already had healthy magnesium levels, it’s possible the improvements would be even more dramatic if your levels were low.

-Magnesium deficiencies are quite common.
+True magnesium deficiencies aren’t all that common.
+But it’s easy to fall a little short.
 So it’s a good idea to increase the amount of this mineral in your diet.
 Spinach, Swiss chard, dark chocolate, pumpkin seeds and almonds are all good sources of the mineral.

 Magnesium supplements are also available.
 Look for magnesium chelate, a more absorbable form.

 Adult men over 30 should be getting 420 mg of magnesium a day.
 Adult women 31 or older should strive for 320 mg.

 The insulin producing beta cells in your pancreas need plenty of vitamin D to do their job well.
 And that can be a problem since vitamin D deficiency is so widespread, especially among older adults.

 In one study, researchers tracked a group of pre-diabetic volunteers for three years.
 The folks with the highest levels of vitamin D turned out to be the least likely to develop diabetes.